tjshiu/Computer-Science-Topics/Web/README.md

 * __200 OK__ General status code and the most common code used to indicate success.
 The request has succeeded.
 The information returned with the response is dependent on the method used in the request(method examples: GET, HEAD, POST, TRACE, etc.)
 * __201 Created__ The request has been fulfilled and resulted in a new resource being created.
 Successful creation occurred(via either POST or PUT).
 Set the Location header to contain a link to the newly-created resource(on POST).
 Response body content may or may not be present.
 * __204 No Content__ The server successfully processed the request, but is not returning any content.

+### 3xx Redirection
+* __304 Not Modified__ Indicates that the resource has not been modified since last requested.
+The 304 response MUST NOT contain a message-body and thus is always terminated by the first empty line after the header fields.